 The Valdosta City Schools Foundation, Inc.

-The Valdosta City Schools Foundation was founded in 2000 with an initial donation from the Coca Cola company.
-Over the past eleven years the foundation has accepted over $300,000 operating with a small group of volunteer board members.
+The Valdosta City Schools Foundation was founded in 1999 with an initial donation from the Coca-Cola company.
+Over the past nineteen years, the foundation has accepted over $500,000 operating with a small group of volunteer board members.

 The Valdosta City Schools Education Foundation is an independent, community based, non-profit organization dedicated to state-of-the-art education for all children and young people of Valdosta City Schools- Valdosta, Georgia.

 Our vision for public education in Valdosta City Schools is one of uncompromising excellence for all children – the best public education in America; where children learn and can do those things that will enable them to be successful in college and the work place; where schools are well disciplined, safe and inviting places to learn; where education is an esteemed profession and Valdosta City Schools is the most desirable place to practice that profession in America; where the community strongly supports public education and expects, and will not accept less than, the best for all of its children.